Optimization & Performance

 <div>Calendar placeholder</div>

-on timer
+}on timer

-Would trigger after a specified duration
+on timerWould trigger after a specified duration

-.The duration can be specified in
+timer(x).The duration can be specified in

 @defer (on timer(500ms)) {